steveicarus/iverilog/Documentation/usage/vvp_flags.rst

   Show verbose progress while setting up or cleaning up the runtime engine.
 This also displays some performance information.

+* -V

+  Print the version of the runtime, and exit.

 Extended Arguments
 ------------------